Spiratatoe/Cabot_Trail_CEC_2025/README.md

 # Testing
 Your code will be tested by comparing the results of your algorythm to the correct results.
 A folder (that only the directors have access to) labelled 'CEC_test' will have a set amount of images corresponding to yes or no. The file format for these images will be png, with the names of each image being 'test_xxx.png'.
 Note x in this case represents the number of files tested, similiar to the yes and no directories.

 Results will be compared with the correct results in Excel.
-It is neccesary that competitors output there results to a csv file (or similiar).
+It is neccesary that competitors output there results to a csv, xlsx, or google sheet file (or similiar).
 While other UI's are encouraged, a .csv file or anything simliar for outputting raw results is neccesary for testing purposes!
 You can see the sample outupt in the info folder for more details relating to this!

 # Potentiall Useful Info:
 We have given you all access to the images through OneDrive link here: